ShivaniSuresh1/Advance-Railway-Ticketing-System/README.md

 3. Book tickets by selecting the train, date, and number of seats.
 4. Cancel booked tickets if necessary.
 5. Admins can log in with admin credentials to manage train details and passenger records.
-### My GitHub Profile
+## My GitHub Profile
-You can find more about me and my projects on my [Shivani Suresh](https://github.com/ShivaniSuresh1).
+You can find more about me and my projects on [Shivani Suresh](https://github.com/ShivaniSuresh1).